Logo

 In 1996, Byron Donalds graduated from Nazareth Regional High School in East Flatbush.

-In 1997, Byron Donalds was arrested for marijuana distribution; the charges were dropped as part of a pre-trial diversion program.
+In 1997, Byron Donalds was charged with marijuana possession, but the charges were dropped as part of a pre-trial diversion program, and he was fined $150.

 Byron Donalds began his professional career in 2003 as a credit analyst at TIB Bank.